AaronC81/brain_freeze/README.md

   - If you get errors about conflicting namespaces, delete any RBIs previously generated with Brain Freeze for the same project.

+## Tests

+Brain Freeze contains a set of project tests, which are tests which simulate running it on a Sorbet project.
+These tests are in `spec/projects`.
+Each one
+requires:

+  - A Ruby source file which Brain Freeze will read.
+  - A `sorbet` directory containing a `config` file, whose content is simply the name of the Ruby source file.
+This tells Sorbet which file to read when typechecking, without requiring a full `srb init`ed project.
+  - An `expected.rbi` file with the expected output of Brain Freeze.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/AaronC81/brain_freeze.